Cinderford: History

 For many years coal mining was the principal industry in the area.
 Lightmoor coal mine was being deepened in the late 1830s.
-Trafalgar colliery which was in production in 1860, was the only large mine in the coalfield run by free miners in the later 19th century.
+Trafalgar colliery which was in production in 1860, was the only large mine in the coalfield run by freeminers in the later 19th century.
 Trafalgar closed in 1925.
 A deep mine, called Northern United, was begun north-west of Cinderford in 1933, but Lightmoor, with a workforce of 600 in 1934, was the main colliery in the Cinderford area until it closed in 1940.
 There were still many smaller collieries in the Forest of Dean, employing 84.5 per cent of the adult male population in the Cinderford area, until the industry declined in the 1960s.

 Iron ore mines were also worked near the town in the 19th century until the closure of the Cinderford ironworks led to the abandonment of Buckshaft and other ore mines near the town in 1899.

 On 26 April 1889, four Frenchmen and their two tame bears were making their way to Ruardean, having performed in Cinderford.
 They were attacked by a mob, enraged by claims that the bears had killed a child and injured a woman.
 The bears were killed and the Frenchmen badly beaten.
 It soon became clear that the bears had not attacked anyone.
 Police proceedings followed, and 13 colliers and labourers appeared before magistrates at Littledean a week later, charged with ill-treating and killing the bears, and assaulting the Frenchmen.
 All but two were found guilty on one or more charges, with another convicted a week later.
 A total of £85 was paid in fines.
 A subscription was also launched which generously compensated the Frenchmen.
 The question "Who killed the bears?" was used for many years as an insult, directed particularly towards the people of Ruardean, despite the fact that all those convicted were from Cinderford.